Startup accelerators have rapidly increased in popularity ever since Y Combinator came into existence in 2005.

 He’s the co-founder and CEO of Phoenix Hydrogen, the world’s first marketplace for a utility-scale clean hydrogen ecosystem.

 They bridge the supply and demand gap for hydrogen power to help energy companies replace the use of fossil fuels with more solar and wind power.

 Next, I sat down with Gary Lin – another alumnus of Y Combinator.

 A former Software Engineer at Facebook, Gary has now founded Airwork – a platform that allows workers in the Greater Toronto Area to pick up shifts at any local warehouse whenever they want.
 More than that, they’ll get paid 10% more, and that payment will be in their bank account on the same day.

-All four of these entrepreneurs attribute part of their success to the experiences they had at their respective startup accelerator programs.
+All six of these entrepreneurs attribute part of their success to the experiences they had at their respective startup accelerator programs.

 And, fortunately, they were more than happy to take half an hour out of their busy schedule to share those experiences with our community.